maxsitt/insect-detect/README.md

   downscaled to 320x320 pixel with only 1 class ("insect").
 - Model metrics (mAP, Precision, Recall) are shown for the original PyTorch (.pt) model before conversion to ONNX -> OpenVINO -> .blob format.
 Reproduce metrics by using the respective model validation method.
-- Speed (fps) is shown for the converted models (.blob 4 shaves), running on OAK-1 connected to RPi Zero 2 W (~2 fps slower with object tracker).
-Set `cam_rgb.setFps()` to the respective fps shown for each model to reproduce the speed measurements.
-- While connected via SSH (X11 forwarding of the frames), print fps to the console and comment out `cv2.imshow()`, as forwarding the frames will slow down the received message output and thereby fps.
-If you are using a Raspberry Pi 4 B connected to a screen, fps will be correctly shown in the livestream (see gif).

 </details>